 Brought to you by IPO Education Foundation and produced by At Will Media.

-Join host Lauren Hutchinson in exploring every day inventions and discover how they came to be.
+Join us as we explore every day inventions and discover how they came to be.
 Each journey dives into the stories behind the inventions — from personal struggles, to unexpected “aha” moments, to the creative determination of individual inventors.
 These innovations all around us wouldn’t be possible without the protection of intellectual property.
 Hear about the creativity and inspiration behind inventions from sliced bread to modern day technology!

 Episode 8 – Patent Pending

 The final episode of season 1 features three entrepreneurial inventors in different stages of the patent process.
 Join us to learn about TheraV™, a wearable device that offers amputees drug-free pain management, KnoNap™, a tool to combat sexual assault, and finally, Agri-Tech Producers, LLC, a cost effective approach to clean up the environment.
 Each inventor shares how they hope to make the world a better place.

 What if scientists could harness the power of a patient’s own immune system to fight cancer?